UnresolvedCold/blog.shubham.codes/content/posts/reflection-api-in-java.md

 ### Change the value of a private field inside a class {#change-the-value-of-a-private-field-inside-a-class}

+`Field` and `getDeclaredField` are used to access a variable.
+Using `setAccessible` as true will expose any private fields which can be manipulated.

 {{< highlight java >}}
 @Test
 public void testDuckCanDrinkAlcohol() {